 The BnF Museum’s itinerary

-The BnF Museum occupies some of the Richelieu site’s most beautiful areas, including the Mazarin Gallery, the Column Room and the Luynes Room.
+The BnF Museum occupies some of the Richelieu site’s most beautiful areas, including the Mazarin Gallery, the Column Room and the de Luynes Room.
 The itinerary covers some 1,200 m² and is both chronological, from Antiquity to the present day, and thematic.

 Statuettes de danseuses (Grèce, 323 - 30 av J.-C) dans la Salle des Colonnes © Guillaume Murat / BnF